juanmartin8a/Clivy-v0.0.1-Serverless/README.md

     - Comment count
     - Comments
     - Views count
   Users can upload clips!
 This app makes use of [this videogame classification artificial neural network (ANN)](https://github.com/juanmartin8a/Videogame-Video-Classification).
 The app makes use of the image classification one not the full video classification.
+You can add the model by downloading the [agmodel.tflite](https://drive.google.com/file/d/187slxm6E7Hq6JG-GOV5Mp_W3tTxDRLws/view?usp=sharing) file and adding it to the [assets](https://github.com/juanmartin8a/Clivy-v0.0.1-Serverless/tree/main/assets) folder.
 - ### Profiles
   Each user has a profile which includes the following information:
   - Name